mrdominguez/cloudera-manager-cli/README.md

+**Work in progress... version 2.1 coming soon**

-**(03/03/2017) Work in progress: Implementing support for rolling restart of services and roles...**
+(03/03/2017) Implementing support for rolling restart of services and roles

+(03/06/2017) Improving and expading the code regarding host management

 ## Synopsis